 Part 1 - Fiber

-U “Online Classroom” Lessons The trainee
+U “Online Classroom” Lessons

 will use the Fiber U “Basic Fiber Optics” online course or